To access the webinar you would like to attend, use the link that corresponds with the webinar at the listed time.

 The workshop lasts about 6 hours total.
 It may be offered as a single-day workshop or may be offered over three days.
 It is led by a certified Quality Matters facilitator from IU.
 Because of the in-depth nature of the workshop, registration is required.

-This program helps instructors understand who our students are, how to develop a course using the Quality Matters rubric, ADA accessibility guidelines, internet copyright and fair use, and how to match the appropriate technology and assessment for the course with weekly learning objectives through the Backwards by Design instructional design theory.
-Those who participate in this program will develop an actual online course.
+This twelve-week training course helps instructors understand who our students are, how to develop a course using the Quality Matters rubric, ADA accessibility guidelines, internet copyright and fair use, and how to match the appropriate technology and assessment for the course with weekly learning objectives through the Backwards by Design instructional design theory.
+Those who participate in this training will develop an actual online course.
 During six-weeks of actual class time faculty will be encouraged to learn and develop a quality online course.
-(Faculty teaching technology-enhanced and hybrid courses may also be considered for the grant.)

 IU Northwest is an institution that holds both teaching and research in high esteem.
 We believe that there is a symbiotic relation between the two.